hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 Tabular databases organize data into tables.
 By SQL support, we mean that we can use the structured query language to query them.
+This description fits a broad range of databases.
+It will allow us to cover many techniques that work for most of them without getting into details of specific databases.

-We won't need the database to support the full SQL standard.
+We won't need our databases to support the full SQL standard.
 Otherwise, we would end up philosophizing if any full [ANSI-compliant](https://blog.ansi.org/sql-standard-iso-iec-9075-2023-ansi-x3-135/) database exists.
 We will generally work with a subset of SQL that most SQL-like databases support.
 When we use any features of a specific